Microsoft Dataverse: the backbone of your Power Platform solutions

 • Role-based access control (RBAC)

-Define granular permissions within Dataverse, specifying who can access specific data entities (tables) and what actions they can perform (read, write, delete).
+Define granular permissions within Dataverse and specify who can access certain data entities (tables) and what actions they can perform (read, write, delete).

 • Data loss prevention (DLP)